denis-stepanov/esp8266-yeelight-switch/README.md

  * 2 blinks - button not linked to a bulb;
  * 1 long blink - Wi-Fi disconnected.

+ The LED is constantly lit during Wi-Fi reconfiguration process.

  Prerequsites:
  1. Hardware:
     1. ESP8266 (tested with ESP-12E Witty Cloud);